azzarip/food-explorers/content/emails/Adventures/Paris/FromMilanoToParis.md

 Imagine strolling through charming cobblestone streets, the scent of freshly baked croissants in the air, and the warm glow of vintage street lamps guiding your way.

-I called this trip **Petit Paris**, because it’s not about aristocratic, ultra-formal _Haute Cuisine_.
+I called this trip **Petit Paris**, because it will not revolve around aristocratic, ultra-formal _Haute Cuisine_.

 Instead, I want to take you into the heart of the city's most lively and authentic bistrots—where locals gather, where history meets innovation, and where the true essence of Parisian dining comes to life.